zwickl/garli/garli/trunk/README.txt

 Please let me know of any problems, concerns or feedback (garli.support@gmail.com)

-GARLI version 2.1 is a minor update to version 2.0.
 Versions >= 2.0 include models for nucleotides, amino acids, odons, and morphology-like characters, any of which can be mixed together and applied to different subsets of data.